jmapplegate/ComplexityEconomics/README.md

 This notebook presents a model of electricity market auctions as presented in your Market Structures lecture.

 #### Banking Elasticity and Discipline
-The notebook presents basic banking discipline and elasticity dynamics.
+This notebook presents basic banking discipline and elasticity dynamics.